-The inspiration for today’s article comes from a keynote address that was delivered at my sisters medical school Hippocratic oath ceremony by Brian Goldman, a well known Toronto area ER doctor and author Brian Goldman.
+The inspiration for today’s article comes from a keynote address that was delivered at my sisters medical school Hippocratic oath ceremony by Brian Goldman, a well known Toronto area ER doctor and author.

 He spoke about the importance of kindness and empathy as a fundamental component of healthcare practice and I want to share a little bit about what I learned as a result of his pretty powerful address.

-He obviously spoke about doctor’s but for the sake of today’s article I am going to extrapolate his points to the dietetic profession, which I believe is quite reasonable.
+He obviously spoke about the doctor’s perspective but for the sake of today’s article I am going to extrapolate his points to the dietetic profession, which I believe is quite reasonable.

 To preface this whole article, the man has written a book called The Power Of Kindness.

 Before we move on we have to accept that to be a truly great dietitian, or healthcare practitioner of any variety, it is not enough to be JUST an expert or to be JUST kind.

 Being an expert who is unkind, or a very nice person who doesn’t know what they are talking about, is insufficient.